gizmo385/LearningClojure/README.md

-LearningClojure
+Clojure Experiments
 ===============

-Different experiments with Clojure
+Various experiments with Clojure that may or may not get finished